frizzid07/CS271P-AI-Project/README.md

 2. tsp_bnb.py - This file contains all the code for Branch and bound
 3. tsp_sls.py - This file contains all the code for stochastic local search

 In order to run the code, run the *run_tsp.py* file on command prompt.
 After running the file, you will first have to input number of locations, mean, and the standard deviation required to generate a distance matrix.
 We also create a new file where we write the distance matrix.
-This file will be in the same directory as the *run_tsp.py* file.
+This file will be in the directory named *final_test_cases_and_results*.
 Once the distance matrix is generated, you will see a menu with four options as below:

 1. Branch and Bound DFS
 2. Stochastic Local Search